SuhasAcharya/MyPersonalBlog/README.md

-This a personal Blog i created using Python Flask,HTML,CSS.
+This a personal Blog i created using Python Flask,HTML,CSS,JavaScript.